How to Handle Angry Customer Calls in a Call Center?

 Almost every call center representative follows the scripts while dealing with the customers, but none of them uses a script to handle an angry call.

-In fact, a pre-written script might just be easier and more helpful to reconcile situations while dealing with angry customers.
+In fact, a pre-written script might just be easier and more helpful to reconcile situations while dealing with difficult customers.

 Being able to respond appropriately to angry callers as part of customer service.
-Thus, following a script gives you a greater chance of delivering the right message.
+Thus, following a script gives you a greater chance of delivering the right message to dissatisfied customer.

 8. Sympathize and Apologize